tspoon1/restock/README.md

 heroku apps # at this time, results might be empty-ish
 ```

-Before we copy the source code to the remote server, we need to configure the server's environment in a similar way we configured our local environment.

-Instead of using a ".env" file, we will directly configure the server's environment variables by either clicking "Reveal Config Vars" from the "Settings" tab in your application's Heroku dashboard
+Before you deploy to the server, you need to configure the server's environment: instead of using a ".env" file, we will directly configure the server's environment variables by clicking "Reveal Config Vars" from the "Settings" tab in your application's Heroku dashboard

 ### Deploying to Server